SereneSyntax04/paloalto-learning/CloudNativeTechnologies.md

 2. 🖥️ Virtual Machines (VMs)

-Act like separate computers.

-Can run different operating systems at the same time.
+Act like separate computers, can run different operating systems at the same time.

 Also called “virtual guest operating systems.”

-3. 📦 Shared Resources (from Host → to Guests)

-CPU (processors)

-Memory (DRAM)

-Storage (HDD/SSD)

-Network connections

 > One physical machine = many virtual computers sharing the same resources.

-4. Hypervisor

-A hypervisor is software that lets multiple virtual guest OSes run on a single physical host.

-It acts as a middle layer between:

-the hardware (kernel), and the operating systems running on top.

-## Security Considerations in Virtualization
+## Security Considerations in Virtualization (Risks)

 Virtualization improves efficiency, but it also introduces new security risks:

-💤 Dormant VMs
+### 💤 Dormant VMs

 Inactive/shut down for weeks or months.